nextthingco/docs/Gadget-docs/source/includes/_build.md

 COPY --from=0 gpio .
 CMD ["./gpio"]
 ```
-For an explanation of what each line of the Dockerfile does reference the Readme file in the [example's GitHub repo](https://github.com/NextThingCo/Gadget-Docker-Examples/tree/master/gadget-blink-c).
+For an explanation of what each line of this Dockerfile does, refer to the README file in the [example's GitHub repo](https://github.com/NextThingCo/Gadget-Docker-Examples/tree/master/gadget-blink-c).

 Dockerfiles are capable of holding many kinds of instruction.
-To learn more about makes one up refer to Docker's [documentation](https://docs.docker.com/engine/reference/builder/).
+To learn more about what makes a Dockerfile and it's full capabilities refer to Docker's [documentation](https://docs.docker.com/engine/reference/builder/).

 ### 3. Create Supporting Files

-Create a C file named gpio:
+Create a .c file named "gpio":

 ```
 nano gpio.c
 ```
-Copy and paste [this program](https://github.com/NextThingCo/Gadget-Docker-Examples/blob/master/gadget-blink-c/gpio.c) in the newly created file.
+Copy and paste [this program](https://github.com/NextThingCo/Gadget-Docker-Examples/blob/master/gadget-blink-c/gpio.c) into the newly created file.

 ### 4. Build

 While still in the project directory build the image.
-Use the [-t flag](https://docs.docker.com/engine/reference/commandline/build/#options) to give the image a name.
-A tag can also optionally be added.
-Here the image is given the name "blink".
+Use the [-t flag](https://docs.docker.com/engine/reference/commandline/build/#options) to give the image a name, such as "blink".

 ```
 docker build -t blink .